rongbin666/glitter-sdk-py/docs/examples.rst

 Fetch Validator Status
 ----------------------------
-Get validator set with a specific height.
+Get a set of validators with a specific height.
+If no height is provided, it will fetch a set of validators which corresponds to the latest block.

 .. code-block:: python